 2. A Star Is Born (2018)

-In A Star Is Born, Ally (Lady Gaga) dreams of being a singer, but her career has never taken off like she hoped it would.
+In A Star Is Born, Ally (played by Lady Gaga) dreams of being a singer, but her career has never taken off like she hoped it would.

-One day, destiny comes knocking on her door when the troubled-but-successful musician Jackson Maine (Bradley Cooper) asks her to join him for a concert.
+One day, destiny comes knocking on her door when the troubled-but-successful musician Jackson Maine (played by Bradley Cooper) asks her to join him for a concert.
 It's an opportunity she can't refuse.

 A Star Is Born is partly about Ally's singing career, but more importantly about her love story with Jack.
 It's not a lighthearted movie and should be picked carefully if you are extremely sensitive.